iosephus/getting-cleaning-data/README.md

 ```

 This data frame will be saved as a text file with field separate by spaces,
 under the name *averages-tidy.txt*.
-Given how the `time` column was
+The *windows* column is replaced in this data
-constructed, it's average is half the total time during which data was collected
+set with a *windowcount* column that contains the number of windows for the
-for that subject and activity.
+subject/activity combination.
 The file *averages-tidy.txt* is the only disk
 output of the script (apart from the data download timestamp).

 Example screen output